OpaxIV/drm_in_games/README.md

 # hslu_secproj
 Repo for the Security Project at the Hochschule Luzern

+## Personal 2DO
+- Summarize VM Article and Main Takeaways (replace copy-paste parts)
+- May try to properly analyze the opaque predicates tigress sample

+---

 ## Milestones
 - 19.09.2023 Beginning of the Project
 -